johnR46/BellLab_STM32/README.md

 		- insert mid  to left mid right
 			- in now line edit to 18 character add \r\n remmove last character to newline .. >
+2. delete text
+	- delete First shiftpoint is n
+		- delete left to right
+			-delete is 1 character  by cursor is 20 -> 0